 Gauges may be installed without the engine sensors connected.
-A SW temperature gauge will show no reading if the sending unit is not installed.
+A VDO temperature gauge will show no reading if the sending unit is not installed.
 If the needle pegs to the right when under power, the sending unit wire has been shorted to ground.
-The wire connections on the back of the gauge could also be reversed or backwards.
 If the gauge shows little or erratic readings, be sure the temperature sender is well grounded to the engine block through the threads.